CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/cloud-application-manager-commands.md

 **Example**

 This event script uses the Set command to generate a dynamic string based on the password, address, and username variables.
-At deploy time, when the script is executed, the resulting value stored in MONGODB_CONNECTION_STRING is used to log in to the MongoDB instance.
+At deployment time, when the script is executed, the resulting value stored in MONGODB_CONNECTION_STRING is used to log in to the MongoDB instance.

 ```
 elasticbox set MONGODB_CONNECTION_STRING "mongodb://$user:$pass@$address.public:27017/elasticbox?safe=true"